weinandt/postgres-examples/benchmarks/partitions/README.md

 - Fix "checkpoints occuring too frequently" issue set max_wal_size.
     - Add instructions for tuning postgres.
 - Move nodejs load test to different folder and make it more generic.
+- See if jsdoc as auto completion in vscode
+- Try restarting postgres in a container after config updates have been applied.
+- Add optional args to method signatures.